 \[ \E_{z \sim \mathrm{Q}_{z|x_i}} \left[\mathrm{P}_{x | z}(x_i, z) \frac{\mathrm{P}_{z|x}(z, x_i)}{\mathrm{Q}_{z|x}(z, x_i)} \right] \]

-For reasons to do with using maximum-likelihood as our optimization objective, we are actually interested in:
+For reasons to do with using maximum-likelihood as our optimization objective, we are actually interested in the log of that term:

 \[ \begin{equation} \log \left( \E_{z \sim \mathrm{Q}_{z|x_i}} \left[\mathrm{P}_{x | z}(x_i, z) \frac{\mathrm{P}_{z|x}(z, x_i)}{\mathrm{Q}_{z|x}(z, x_i)} \right] \right) \end{equation} \]